 It’s not strictly in Chinatown, but the World Square area that is home to Karen’s Diner is close enough to it to find a home in this post.

-If you want to give it a try, then you’ll find it on the first floor of the World Square complex.
+If you already know that you want to add a visit to Karen’s to your Sydney trip, then you’ll find it on the first floor of the World Square complex.
 See their website here.

 12. Drink Beer from a Boot